vishvAsa/kalpAntaram/dharmaH/vishvAsaH/kriyA-nishchayaH/angAni/dravyam/kunkumAdi/sadAchAraH.md

 ### Color traditions
 महिषूरु-मण्डले सर्वदा सर्वे हि रक्तवर्णभृतः - उत्तरकलार्याश् च।

-> Many of the parakala matha sishyas use red even now.
+> There used to be PM jiyars sporting red in the past.
+Iirc one AS also sported red in the past (an exception though).
+Otoh the Tatacharyas of pandya nadu as well as many vdk acharya purushas of Karnata desha have sported red only till recent past.
+Many of the parakala matha sishyas use red even now.
+>
+> Unfortunately now colors hv become almost indicator of sampradaya.
+Which was not so in the past.
+Till 1960s, u could see some tenkalais sporting yellow as well.
 That said, in the 1990s, I have seen tenkalais wearing yellow srichurnam.
 The numbers have reduced now but I do see a few of them even now sometimes.
+Now only vaikhanasas with tk namam sport yellow here and there.
+>
-I don't consider red = tk and yellow = vk as valid.
+> I don't consider red = tk and yellow = vk as valid.
 > - ravilochana

 > In spite of 150 year old pramANas for the use of turmeric based shrIchUrNam, many vadakalai shishthas of the previous generation (1950-2020) still wore red shrIchUrNam.
 My own family was wearing red until some 30-35 years ago and switched to yellow.
 Back them my mother would say that "vaidIkas wear yellow and laukIkas wear red".